-Tenant paying tax, 52.
-It shall be lawful for the occupant of any house, building, land, or tenement, not being the owner or joint owner thereof, whose property shall have been seized as aforesaid, or who, to avoid such seizure, or after seizure to avoid a sale of such property, shall have paid the amount of tax due in respect of such house, building, land, or tenement, and the costs demandable by virtue of this Ordinance, to deduct the amount paid by him from the first payment of rent due by him on account of the said house, building, land, or tenement to the owner or owners thereof, and the receipt of the Government Agent for the amount so paid shall be deemed an acquaintance in full for the like amount of rent:
+Tenant 52.
+It shall be lawful for the occupant of any house, building, paying tax toland, or tenement, not being the owner or joint owner thereof, avoid seizurewhose property shall have been seized as aforesaid, or who, to of his avoid such seizure, or after seizure to avoid a sale of such property property, shall have paid the amount of tax due in respect of may deduct such house, building, land, or tenement, and the costs it from his demandable by virtue of this Ordinance, to deduct the amount rent. paid by him from the first payment of rent due by him on account of the said house, building, land, or tenement to the owner or owners thereof, and the receipt of the Government Agent for the amount so paid shall be deemed an acquaintance in full for the like amount of rent: